Cyient Limited (NSE: CYIENT) Q3 2026 Earnings Call dated Jan. 22, 2026

 Hasmukh Vishariya

 Thank you.
-The next question is from the line of Ankur Panth from iifl.
+The next question is from the line of Ankur Pant from IIFL.
 Please go ahead.

 Ankur Pant

 Hi, good evening and thank you for the opportunity.
 So my first question is for Sukamal.
-Sukamal.
-One of the problems that has impacted science and past is the predictability.
-Is the predictability in terms of revenue trajectory.
+Sukamal, one of the problems that has impacted Cyient in the past, is the predictability in terms of revenue trajectory?
 Am I audible?

 Ankur Pant